 - Get yearly diabetic eye exams.

 Preventing and managing diabetic retinopathy require a multi-disciplinary approach involving your eye doctor and other medical professionals.
 Your eye doctor will perform a comprehensive eye exam to determine whether you have diabetic retinopathy, assess its severity, and discuss preventative strategies as well as the latest treatment options.

-Contact Sunrise Eye Care at (954) 845-0665 to schedule your diabetic eye exam today, and to learn more about what you can do to protect your vision and general health.
+Contact Sunrise Specialty Lens & Dry Eye Institute at (954) 845-0665 to schedule your diabetic eye exam today, and to learn more about what you can do to protect your vision and general health.